FloWPs/relaxed_lasso/README.md

-The reason for choosing LARS is that it produces a full piecewise linear solution path, which is particularly well suited for extrapolation of coefficients values when applying the 'relaxation' factor theta.
+The reason for choosing LARS is that it produces a full piecewise linear solution path, which is particularly well suited for extrapolation of coefficients values when applying the 'relaxation' factor θ.

 #### Naming convention
 The parameters called α and θ in this implementation are called